HEY! I'M JACQUI.

 I began to think deeply about what truly sparked joy for me when considering what to buy - whether it was clothing, food, appliances, anything.
 What I began to realize is that those products that created the least amount of waste were the ones that sparked the most joy for me.

 I also began to implement the motto "use what you have" more than ever before.
 Once I had used what I had, typically one of two things happened.
 I either realized I hadn't really needed it in the first place, or I would replace it with a less wasteful option.

-Tidy for Good (or TFG) approaches organizing and sustainability from a spiritual perspective.
-Practicing mindfulness, slowness, intentionality, and gratitude is at the core of TFG.
-From getting you grounded and setting intentions, to actually tidying your home, to teaching you how to reduce waste, to closing out your process and taking time to reflect, I will be there to support you every step of the way.
+Tidy for Good (or TFG) approaches organizing and sustainability from a mindful perspective.
+Intentionality and gratitude are at the core of everything TFG does.
+From getting you grounded and setting intentions, to actually tidying your home, to teaching you how to reduce waste, to reflecting on your journey, I will be there to support you every step of the way.